 The company monitors site access, and third parties require business justification and an escort for access.

 Level utilizes AWS’s highly protected data centers for hosting the SaaS platform.
-See https://aws.amazon.com/compliance/data-center/controls/ for more information.
+See the AWS compliance controls page for more information.

 The company employs controls to protect assets that are off-premises.

 Level enforces a clear desk and clear screen policy.